 NixClock is a free clock application for windows desktop featuring 1960's style nixie tube display.
-This is free software and access to all features is provided free of charge.
-No registration required.

 Download the latest version here.